Diana Taurasi: 2005–2010: Russian Premier League

+2010–2012: Turkish Super League

-In 2010 Taurasi played for Turkish champion Fenerbahçe, helping the team to repeat winning the national league.
-On December 24, 2010, Taurasi's lawyers revealed that she had tested positive for a mild stimulant; according to her lawyer, Howard Jacobs, the positive test came from an "A" sample, and that testing had been requested on a second "B" sample.
-Jacobs also was quick to point out that the substance Taurasi tested positive for "was not a steroid or recreational drug."
+In 2010, Taurasi played for the Turkish team Fenerbahçe, helping the team to repeat winning the national league.
+On December 24, 2010, Taurasi's lawyers revealed that she had tested positive for a mild stimulant.
+According to her lawyer, Howard Jacobs, the positive test came from an "A" sample and testing had been requested on a second "B" sample.
 Until the "B" sample could be tested, Taurasi was provisionally suspended from the Turkish league.
-In a statement, the Turkish basketball association revealed that the WADA-list banned substance was modafinil.
-On February 16, 2011, Taurasi was finally cleared of doping allegations.
-ABC News indicated Taurasi was absolved from all doping allegations and could rejoin her Istanbul team following the retraction of the Turkish laboratory on its earlier finding on the former UConn star's urine samples.
+In a statement, the Turkish Basketball Federation revealed that the WADA-list banned substance was modafinil.
+On February 16, 2011, Taurasi was cleared of doping allegations as the test was found to be a false positive.

-In the 2011–2012 season Taurasi played for Galatasaray, the other major team from Istanbul and Fenerbahçe's long time rival; Taurasi joined WNBA stars Epiphanny Prince, Sylvia Fowles, Tina Charles and Ticha Penicheiro.
-The team ended winning the Turkish Cup but lost to Fenerbahçe in the League Final and was eliminated in the Final Eight quarter-final round of the 2011–12 EuroLeague again losing a decisive match to Fenerbahçe.
+In the 2011–2012 season, Taurasi played for Galatasaray, the other major team from Istanbul and Fenerbahçe's long-time rival.
+Taurasi joined WNBA stars Epiphanny Prince, Sylvia Fowles, Tina Charles and Ticha Penicheiro.
+The team ended up winning the Turkish Cup but lost to Fenerbahçe in the League Final and was eliminated in the Final Eight quarter-final round of the 2011–12 EuroLeague, again losing a decisive match to Fenerbahçe.

+2012–2017: UMMC Ekaterinburg

 On May 16, 2012, Taurasi signed a contract with UMMC Ekaterinburg, joining fellow WNBA star Candace Parker.
-The team dominated national and international competitions, winning the 2012–13 EuroLeague (second time for the club), Russian Championship and Russian Cup.

-Season 2013–2014 saw the UMMC team repeating in winning Russian Championship and Cup, but falling short in Eurolegue competition, losing in the semifinal game against eventual champion Galatasaray; these occurrences repeated in 2014–2015 season with UMMC losing in the Euroleague final against Czech's USK Praha, in a game where Taurasi had to sit out with a broken hand.
+The team dominated national and international competitions, winning the 2012–13 EuroLeague, Russian Championships and Russian Cup.
+The UMMC team repeated their Russian Championship and Cup win in the 2013–2014 season but fell short in EuroLegue competition, losing in the semifinal game against eventual champion Galatasaray.
+This was repeated in the 2014–2015 season, with UMMC losing in the EuroLeague final against the Czech Republic's USK Praha, in a game where Taurasi had to sit out with a broken hand.

-The injury and the consequent loss in the Euroleague final had a big role in the decision of UMMC club to offer Taurasi a deal to skip her 2015 WNBA season to rest.
-Taurasi chose to accept the deal, giving up the WNBA title defense and returning to Phoenix Mercury only in 2016; her decision spread a big debate in the United States about salary policies in women's basketball compared to Europe and China, where women's teams receive governmental support.
+The injury and the resulting loss in the EuroLeague final played a large role in the decision of UMMC club to offer Taurasi a deal to skip the 2015 WNBA season to rest.
+Taurasi accepted the deal, giving up her WNBA title defense but returning to the Phoenix Mercury in 2016.
+Her decision caused a debate in the United States about salary policies in women's basketball compared to Europe and China, where women's teams receive governmental support.

 In 2015–2016, Taurasi was back to UMMC, leading the team to its third (and her sixth personal) Euroleague title, while also earning MVP honors.
 In 2016–2017, Taurasi would once again return to UMMC, helping the team to its eleventh league championship.
 Though expected to play through the end of the 2017–2018 season with the team, Taurasi announced her retirement from European competition in December 2017.